cristofercruz/gb-camera-frames/README.md

 <a href="#pic2tiles"><img id="pic2tiles" src="docs/pic2tiles.png" alt="Pic2Tiles application window"/></a>

 ## Purpose
-Your modified ROM can be loaded into emulators with printer emulation like mGBA (some emulators may show a warning about incorrect checksum).
-Eventually, your custom rom could be loaded onto a [Game Boy Camera Flash Cartridge](https://github.com/HDR/Gameboy-Camera-Flashcart) once it becomes available.
+Your modified ROM can be flashed onto a [Game Boy Camera Flashcart](https://github.com/HDR/Gameboy-Camera-Flashcart) to run on Game Boy hardware.
+Alternatively, you can load the customized rom into emulators with printer emulation like mGBA (some emulators may show a warning about incorrect checksum).

 ## Notes
 This script will also patch your rom to expose all 8 available wild frame slots.
 The Japan region Pocket Camera normally only exposes 6 wild frames and the international region Game Boy Camera only exposes 7.

 ## Supported ROMs
-This script supports the 4 standard release rom variants (Game Boy Camera, Zelda Game Boy Camera, Pocket Camera, CoroCoro Pocket Camera) as a target or source file.
-A recent leak has brought to light a new unreleased Hello Kitty Pocket Camera rom variant which stores frame data unlike the others and as such is unsupported as a target rom but is supported as a source rom using the copy function so you can copy any of its 25 standard and 6 wild frames onto one of the release rom variants.
+This script supports the 3 standard release rom variants as a target or source file: Game Boy Camera (GBD-PCAX-0), Game Boy Camera - Zelda Limited Edition (GBD-PCBX-0), and Pocket Camera (GBD-PCAJ-1).
+In 2020, an unreleased Hello Kitty Pocket Camera rom variant was brought to light which stores frame data unlike the others and as such is unsupported as a target rom but is supported as a source rom using the copy function so you can copy any of its 25 standard and 6 wild frames onto one of the release rom variants.

 ## Credits
 Thanks to @jkbenaim for their [gbcamextract](https://github.com/jkbenaim/gbcamextract) program which helped to figure out the frame data and tile map addresses.
 Thanks to @flozz for their [img2gb](https://github.com/flozz/img2gb) library which provides tile conversion for this script.
-Thanks to @Raphael-Boichot for contributing sample frame images
+Thanks to @Raphael-Boichot for contributing sample frame images Thanks to @2BitPit for sample frame images
+Thanks to @HDR for designing and sharing the [Game Boy Camera Flashcart PCB](https://github.com/HDR/Gameboy-Camera-Flashcart)